 This is a clever and useful way to use Symbols but still it’s not the perfect way if lets say you are a professional watch designer.

-Select your top object and go to Effects > Distort & Transform > Transform… Start by checking the Preview box The big dialog box allows us type in how many copies we need, in our case we need 11 copies.
+Select your top object and go to Effects > Distort & Transform > Transform… Start by checking the Preview box The big dialog box allows us type in how many copies we need.
+In our case we need 11 copies.
 Then down left we can let Illustrator calculate 360/12 to get 30° (or 360/60 for the minutes etc…) By now we can see all our instances in one bundle centered together.

-Then we need to move the Horizontal and Vertical Move sliders to add the spacing between the objects and this is where the problem begins.
+Now we need to move the Horizontal and Vertical Move sliders to add the spacing between the objects and this is where the problem begins.
 Problem one is that there is no obvious way to determine the overall width of our circle nor the radius.
 I have asked some of the folks who specialize in Illustrator and how to set this the way that the 9 and 3 objects and 12 and 6 objects align (I am referring to the positions of the objects).
 The answer has always been: Put the same numbers into the Horizontal and Vertical values.

 This is true, yes, but playing with positive and negative numbers always turns out that the original object is in one of these positions: 2, 5, 8 and 11.